$ cd fundamentals-of-devops

 Legacy code.
 The phrase strikes disgust in the hearts of programmers.
 It conjures images of slogging through a murky swamp of tangled undergrowth with leaches beneath and stinging flies above.
 It conjures odors of murk, slime, stagnancy, and offal.
 Although our first joy of programming may have been intense, the misery of dealing with legacy code is often sufficient to extinguish that flame.

-Fortunately, there is a solution: automated testing, where you write test code to validate that your production code works the way you expect it to.
+Fortunately, there is a solution: automated testing.
+The idea is to write test code to validate that your production code works the way you expect it to.
 The main reason to write automated tests is not that tests prove the correctness of your code (they don’t) or that you’ll catch all bugs with tests (you won’t), but that a good suite of automated tests gives you the confidence to make changes quickly.

 The key word is confidence: tests provide a psychological benefit as much as a technical one.
 If you have a good test suite, you don’t have to keep the state of the whole program in your head.
 You don’t have to worry about breaking other people’s code.
 You don’t have to repeat the same boring, error-prone manual testing over and over again.
 You just run a single test command and get rapid feedback on whether things are working.